 4. An Experience Team

-Geist Kids Academy’s goal is for our academy to be a place where every child reachs the maximum of their potential at each stage of growth; where children feel safe, secure, and loved; where children have fun.
-In addition to the regular inspections by the appropriate State of Indiana Licensing Authority, Board of Health, and Fire Marshall, our center is regularly inspected by our Director and the Board of Geist Kids Academy.
+Geist Kids Academy’s goal is to be a place where every child reaches the maximum of their potential at each stage of growth; where children feel safe, secure, and loved; where children have fun.
+In addition to the regular inspections by the appropriate State of Indiana Licensing Authority, Board of Health, and Fire Marshall, our center is regularly inspected by our Executive Director and the Board of Geist Kids Academy.

 Our in-center managers are selected for their education and experience, their dedication to children, and their commitment to our goals.
 It is their responsibility to provide the direct training and supervision to our entire staff so that our center is the best place for young children day in and day out!